 - Form dough balls with your hands and place on a flat or an upturned regular baking tray which you have lined with parchment paper.
 This way, no moisture gets trapped on the sides and the cauliflower fritters get crispier.

-- Bake for 18-20 minutes until the underside and the edges are lightly browned.
+- Bake for 18-20 minutes or until the top is golden and the underside and the edges are lightly browned.

 Brit